palantir/bulldozer/README.md

 #### Can Bulldozer work with push restrictions on branches?

-As mentioned above, GitHub Apps cannot be added to the list of users associated with [push restrictions][].
-To work around this, you can:
+As mentioned above, as of Github ~2.19.x, GitHub Apps _can_ be added to the list of users associated with [push restrictions][].
+If you don't want to do this, or if you're running an older version of Github that doesn't support this behaviour, you may work around this:

 1. Use another app like [policy-bot](https://github.com/palantir/policy-bot) to implement _approval_ restrictions as required status checks instead of using